-So it often snows in winter at the northern half of the prefecture but it is fine at the southern half.
+So, in winter, it often snows in the northern half of the prefecture but it is fine in the southern half.

-So the important roads and railroads run through this prefecture.
+Now, the important roads and railways run through Shiga prefecture.

 There are much passing of people and materials, but most of them don't stay.